 Introduction

-To establish and expand in today’s competitive business world, a company needs to rely on an effective product management system.
+To establish and expand in today’s competitive business world, a company needs to rely on an effective product management framework.

 But how exactly can a company measure the success of its product management?